tehlers/diplopod/README.md

     $ cargo install --path .

+The project contains a [justfile](https://just.systems/) that provides frequently used commands.

 ## Acknowledgements

 This game owes a lot of ideas to the tutorial "Creating a Snake Clone in Rust, with Bevy", which unfortunately is [no longer available](https://mbuffett.com/posts/bevy-snake-tutorial/).